-Leader Guides are available for each resource that explains the intentionality, structure, and implementation tips.
-When applicable, they will also include information about the At-church Support Materials, scope and sequences, and Family Follow Throughs.
+A Leader Guide is available for each resource that explains the intentionality, structure, and implementation of the content.
+When applicable, they will also include the atchurch support materials, scope and sequences, and family follow throughs.

-Small Groups
+Pods or Small Groups

 Faith is best practiced and encouraged in small faith communities.
-We believe our resources are best implemented in small groups.
-We suggest 4-8 families per small group, accompanied by a companion/catechist.
-These small groups will journey together throughout a program sharing fellowship, wisdom, and stories from their at-home faith experiences.
-The small groups can be gathered periodically through our At-Church Support Materials.
+We believe our resources are best implemented in family pods or small groups.
+We suggest 4-8 families per pod, accompanied by a catechist/family coach/group leader.
+These pods will journey together throughout a program sharing fellowship, wisdom, and stories from their athome faith experiences.
+The pods can meet periodically in-person or via Zoom to check in with one another.